- Oops!Something went wrong.Please try again later.

 Marcus & Millichap, Inc. (NYSE:MMI), which is in the real estate business, and is based in United States, saw a significant share price rise of over 20% in the past couple of months on the NYSE.
-As a small cap stock, hardly covered by any analysts, there is generally more of an opportunity for mispricing as there is less activity to push the stock closer to fair value.
+As a small cap stock, which tends to lack high analyst coverage, there is generally more of an opportunity for mispricing as there is less activity to push the stock closer to fair value.
 Is there still an opportunity here to buy?
 Let’s examine Marcus & Millichap’s valuation and outlook in more detail to determine if there’s still a bargain opportunity.

 Is Marcus & Millichap still cheap?